 Sticky pear, nut and ginger loaf

-This sticky pear, nut and ginger loaf recipe is a real autumn treat, perfect with a steaming cup of something for elevenses or in the afternoon by a roaring fire.
-It’s the ideal treat to indulge in after a day spent mindfully outdoors, whether it be walking and exploring or tending the garden.
+This sticky pear, nut and ginger loaf recipe is a real autumn treat and pairs perfectly with a steaming cup of tea or coffee.
+It’s the ideal treat to enjoy after a day spent mindfully outdoors, whether it be walking and exploring or tending the garden.

 We especially love to serve this ginger loaf recipe with a cup of spiced coffee.
-Add your favourite warming spices – including nutmeg, cloves and ginger – to a cafetière with your favourite coffee (we love New Ground Coffee – use LIZLOVES for a 20% discount).
+Add your favourite warming spices – including nutmeg, cloves and ginger – to a cafetière with your favourite coffee and enjoy.

 Speaking of warming spices, we’ve also included a couple of our favourites here.
 Cinnamon and ginger are the ideal addition to autumnal bakes.
-They also bring with them a wealth of wellbeing benefits.
+Along with fabulous flavours, they also provide a wealth of wellbeing benefits.
 For example, did you know that cinnamon is helpful for our gut health?
 This tasty spice has prebiotic properties meaning that it helps to feed the beneficial bacteria that live in our gut.

 Once your loaf comes out of the oven, drizzle with syrup and add a sprinkle of chopped nuts for a satisfying crunch.
 We particularly like hazelnuts.
 These nutritious nuts can be helpful for supporting our wellbeing.
 Hazelnuts contain vitamin E, which may help protect against certain cancers and reduce the risk of cardiovascular disease.